 We will share our renowned knowledge of research design and methodology on the course, allowing you to become confident in observation, interviews, statistics and textual analysis.
 You’ll also gain an understanding of research ethics and develop skills in writing up research.

 We put your learning into context using a range of teaching and assessment methods, such as individual and group projects that will give you the opportunity to adapt and develop your sociological imagination and approach to the discipline.

 Careers and graduate prospects

+Many have pursued careers that enable them to directly use aspects of their course studies.
 This centres on an interest in society and the challenges and demands that members of a society face.

 - It provides the knowledge and analytical skills needed to pursue a professional degree in the public sector, business, education, health and medicine, social work, or counselling

 - It offers preparation for fields that involve investigative skills and working with diverse groups of people, such as journalism, politics, marketing, business, human resources or public administration